 The most important aspect of social media for politicians is gathering information.
 Social media can be a great source of feedback on policies, as well as a good way to identify potential voters.

 Many politicians use polls on their social media accounts to try and find out what issues are important to their audience.
 Of course, this only works if voters take part in the polls; many polls on social media are left unanswered because people don’t feel inclined to participate.
-And there’s a greater chance of making it a success by hiring professionals who can take advantage of the best SMM panel.
+And there’s a greater chance of making it a success by hiring professionals.

 Social media can be a useful tool during election campaigns.
 Many politicians will use their accounts to post memes, videos, and other things that they hope will go viral.